Movingmillion/LeafHacks/README.md

 # ACNL_Hacks
-ACNL Hacks compiled all in one spot
+ACNL Hacks compiled all into one spot

 # Sources:
 https://gbatemp.net/threads/release-animal-crossing-new-leaf-multi-cheat-ntr-plugin.428522/